-Q-NADMED Blood, an in-vitro diagnostic medical device, is an analytical assay kit for measurement of concentrations of NAD+ and NADH metabolites in human whole blood.
+Q-NADMED Blood, an in-vitro diagnostic medical device, is an analytical assay kit for measuring concentrations of NAD+ and NADH metabolites in human whole blood.
 The assay is quantitative.
 The intended users of the Q-NADMED assay kit are trained laboratory personnel.
-The first intended purpose is to detect systemic changes of NAD+ and NADH.
+The first intended purpose is to detect systemic changes in NAD+ and NADH.
 The primary intended users of the assay results are healthcare professionals who interpret the obtained results in the context of disease/health status.
-Results of the Q-NADMED assay kit can be used for decision making on treatment such as supplementation with NAD precursors.
-The second intended purpose of Q-NADMED assay kit is to monitor NAD+ and NADH levels in patients receiving treatment such as supplementation of NAD precursors and to adjust the dose.
+The results of the Q-NADMED assay kit can be used for decision-making on treatment, such as supplementation with NAD precursors.
+The second intended purpose of the Q-NADMED assay kit is to monitor NAD+ and NADH levels in patients receiving treatment, such as supplementing NAD precursors and adjusting the dose.